-a,b,c,d,e,f,g,h,i a) Language Arts b) Social Science c) Mathematics d) Science e) Business f) Fine Arts g) Home Economics h) Health/PE i) Foreign Language

-This course covers a study of the secondary teaching methods which is field-based in the secondary classroom.
+a) Language Arts b) Social Science c) Mathematics d) Science e) Business f) Fine Arts g) Home Economics h) Health/PE i) Foreign Language j) Instructional Technology; This course covers a study of the secondary teaching methods which is field-based in the secondary classroom.
 The course is designed to provide the students with a variety of teaching strategies and skill building techniques in how to effectively bring about the teaching-learning process in a secondary classroom setting.
-Each student has the opportunity to apply their knowledge gained in the content to a variety of micro-teaching and curriculum planning experiences.
-Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program.
+Each student has the opportunity to apply their knowledge gained in the content to a variety of microteaching and curriculum planning experiences.
+Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program, or Consent of Advisor.